NYAN-x-CAT/Lime-RAT/README.md

 ## Main Features

-* .NET - Both client and server coded in Visual Basic .NET, Framework 2.0 dependency.
+* .NET - Coded in Visual Basic .NET, Client required framework 2.0 dependency, And server is 4.0

-* Connection - Encrypted connection , And using pastebin.com RAW as ip:port , Instead of noip.com DNS
+* Connection - Using pastebin.com RAW as ip:port , Instead of noip.com DNS

+* Encryption - The communication between server & client is encrypted with AES

 * Spreading - Infecting all files and folders on USB drivers , Also spread over pinned applications on taskbar

 * Bypass - Low AV detection and undetected startup

-* Lightweight - About 20 KB
+* Lightweight - About 27 KB

 * Anti Virtual Machines - Uninstall itself if the machine is virtual to avoid scanning or analyzing